lifexsoul09/Gender-and-Age-Detection-/README.md

-# Gender and Age Detection

-This project aims to detect the gender and age of individuals in real-time using a pre-trained deep learning model.
-The system processes input images or video frames to estimate a person's gender (male or female) and approximate age.
+# Stock Price Prediction

+## Overview

+This project aims to predict stock prices using various machine learning algorithms.
+By analyzing historical stock data, the model seeks to identify trends and make informed predictions about future stock prices.

+## Author

+**lifexsoul09**
+*September 2024*

 ## Features

-- Detects gender (Male/Female).
-- Estimates age within a specified range.
-- Real-time processing using a webcam or video feed.
-- Supports image file input for static image predictions.

-## Project Overview

-This project utilizes **OpenCV**, **TensorFlow**, and **Keras** to process images and make predictions using a pre-trained deep learning model.
-The model is trained on a dataset of human faces and can predict the gender and age range of individuals.
+- Data collection from various stock exchanges
+- Preprocessing of stock price data
+- Implementation of multiple machine learning models (e.g., Linear Regression, Decision Trees, etc.)
+- Evaluation metrics to assess model performance
+- Visualization of stock price trends and predictions

-## Dependencies
+## Installation

-To run this project, ensure you have the following libraries installed:
+To get started with this project, you will need to have Python installed.
+You can install the necessary packages using pip:

-- Python 3.x
-- OpenCV
-- TensorFlow
-- Keras
-- Numpy

-You can install the required dependencies using the following command:

 ```bash
 pip install -r requirements.txt